pearcej/complex/ThinkComplexity/_sources/Evolution/Mutation.rst

                 loc = self.mutate(direction)
             return Mutant(loc, self.fit_land)

 In this model of mutation, every time we call copy, there is a 5% chance of mutation.
 In case of mutation, we choose a random direction from the current location — that is, a random bit in the genotype — and flip it.
-Here’s mutate:
+Here’s ``mutate``:

 ::